jaaxk/RNA-Seq-Pipeline/README.md

 4. Isoform counts with RSEM

 These isoform counts can be used downstream with [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) to find differential expression or other analyses

+## Provided
+Some of the outputs from each of these tools is given in respective directories for reference Larger fastq and BAM files are not included